Junkiebox/RobloxEnhancer/README.md

-#If you're worried about installing my extension, here's all the scripts it's currently using.
+#If you're worried about installing my extension, go through all of my scripts.
 #Version 0.72